-PCBUs must also ensure workers who drive/operate the vehicles are provided with appropriate instruction, training and supervision regarding the use of the stabiliser or outrigger and their locking mechanisms.
+- workers who drive the vehicles are provided with appropriate instruction, training and supervision regarding the proper use of the stabiliser or outrigger and the associated locking mechanism.
 The training should relate to the specific make and model of plant and be documented.

-Owners of vehicle loading cranes should assess the on-going safety of the current stabiliser locking mechanisms.
-It may be necessary for an engineer or the manufacturer to redesign, modify or select another locking mechanism that, eliminates or minimises the risk of a stabiliser inadvertently extending while travelling on public roads.
+Owners of vehicle loading cranes without secondary locking mechanisms on the stabilisers should consider engaging an engineer or the manufacturer to redesign and modify the locking mechanism to eliminate or minimise the risk of a stabiliser inadvertently extending while travelling on public roads.

-In view of two recent fatal incidents where a truck has been driven without the driver being aware of an extended stabiliser, owners of vehicle loading cranes are strongly encouraged to retrofit units with a warning system to indicate when the stabilisers are not locked in the transport position.
-The 2014 version of the Australian Standard AS1418.11-2014 Part 11: Vehicle-loading cranes specifies the provision of an indicator to show that the stabilisers are not locked in the transport position.
-Cranes manufactured to comply with the current standard should include a warning system visible and audible to the driver (i.e. a warning light with a buzzer in the truck cabin.
+The current Australian Standard (AS 1418.11-2014 Cranes, hoist and winches Part 11: Vehicle-loading cranes) specifies the provision of an indicator to warn that the stabilisers are not locked in the transport position.
+Cranes manufactured to comply with this standard should include a warning system that is both visible and audible to the driver (i.e. a warning light with a buzzer in the truck cabin).